 Description

-DESCRIPTION: the memorial is located on the churchyard wall of the Grade II*-listed Church of St Mary, beside a path leading to the church.
-It comprises a moulded sandstone surround with stepped and pedimented coping, and a moulded cornice with a central relief-carved laurel wreath below.
-The surround frames an incised Portland stone tablet mounted on a slate panel.
-The memorial is on a moulded base with flanking supports.
+The Bitteswell War Memorial is a First World War memorial built around 1920.
+It is situated on the churchyard wall of the Grade II*-listed Church of St Mary, next to a path leading to the church.
+The memorial features a moulded sandstone surround with stepped and pedimented coping, along with a moulded cornice that has a central relief-carved laurel wreath below.
+Inside the surround is an incised Portland stone tablet mounted on a slate panel.
+The memorial stands on a moulded base with flanking supports.

 Matched applications, energy data and sale records are assembled automatically and may contain errors.
 Flag incorrect data.